 The Noteholders will be grouped automatically for the defence of their respective common interests in a masse (hereinafter referred to as the "Masse").
-From the Assimilation Date, the Noteholders will be grouped automatically with the holders of the Original Notes, for the defence of their respective common interests, in a single Masse.

 The Masse will be governed by the provisions of the French Commercial Code (with the exception of the provisions of Articles L. 228-48 and L. 228-59 thereof) and by French décret no. 67-236 of 23 March 1967, as amended (with the exception of the provisions of Articles 218, 222 and 224 thereof) subject to the following provisions: